Courtney Stodden Releases Single ‘For You’ From New EP ‘Off The Record’

 “This is a new chapter in my life.
 New beginnings and a fresh start.
 I’m pouring my heart into my music — and using that as a conduit to tell my story and share who I really am deep down… I’ve been through so much while being in the entertainment world and I’ve created an image that is almost bigger than life.
 I’m getting back to that girl underneath the persona and eager for people to get to know the real me through my songs.”

-The pair went through a rough separation and legally split in February of 2017, according to People magazine.
+The pair went through a rough separation and legally split in February 2017, according to People magazine.
 Hutchison and Courtney Stodden were legally separated but had not signed divorce papers.
 At the time, Stodden said that she wanted to take the divorce proceedings one step at a time.

 “We are legally separated … it’s only been, like, two and a half months….
 I’m also trying to take things slow because I love him and it’s really hard on him… it’s extremely sensitive.”